postmanlabs/labs-docs/src/pages/docs/running-collections/viewing-scheduled-collection-runs.md

 ### Filters

-You can use filters to identify recurring patterns in your monitoring runs by selecting particular run types and results.
+You can use filters to identify recurring patterns in your scheduled collection runs by selecting particular run types and results.

 > You can **Clear Filters** to return to your original dashboard view.